A basic understanding of a freight broker vs carrier (trucking company) can quickly put the logistics game into perspective.

 Why do you need a freight broker in trucking?

 Working with freight brokers vs carriers can give your business a great advantage.
 They bring shippers and carriers together and manage all the logistics of transporting goods.
 From finding reliable carriers to resolving inevitable issues, freight brokers make sure that cargo gets to its intended destination.

 Having a freight broker onboard means that you have access to resources and expertise which can help ensure on-time delivery and provide added protection should you need legal support along the way.

 How does a freight brokerage work?

-A freight broker works to coordinate the transportation of freight via a network of carriers and shippers.
-They negotiate contracts between freight carriers and freight customers and are accustomed to current pricing levels and freight regulations.
-Freight brokers have expertise in varying types of freight and specialize in specific commodities or geographic areas.
-Working with a freight broker can help manage the daily logistics for any company that depends upon shipments of goods, freeing them to focus on other matters within their business.
+Brokers have expertise in varying types of freight and specialize in specific commodities or geographic areas.
+Working with a freight broker vs a direct carrier can help manage the daily logistics for any company that depends upon shipments of goods, freeing them to focus on other matters within their business.